 Conclusions & Final Thoughts:

-Cohen and Tate isn’t as polished as Quentin Tarantino’s Reservoir Dogs (1992) or Tony Scott’s True Romance (1993), but it is quite satisfying.
+Cohen and Tate isn’t as polished as Quentin Tarantino’s Reservoir Dogs (1992) or Tony Scott’s True Romance (1993), but it is quite compelling and engaging.
 The dialogue is razor-sharp and the situations are very suspenseful.
+The actors are great too.
 Highly recommended to (neo)noir fans!
 Color, 86 minutes, Rated R.